vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The goddess Vāmā is so called, it is said, because she “vomits” \( *vamati* \), that is, brings out, manifests, the world.

 The YH mentions only the metaphysical aspect of the *mudrās* , their role as divine energies.
 They are, however, also hand gestures, to be displayed by the adept.
-This is explained in the Dīfor each of the ten *mudrās* .
+This is explained in the Dī for each of the ten *mudrās* .

 These explanations are interesting, but translating these passages would take too much space here.
 Sketches of these hand poses, made by a *paṇḍ it* of the French Institute of Indology in Pondicherry, are given in fi gures 1.4